LamaCorp/graphalama/README.md

 For any widget you need to have at least 3 parts in the code to implement it: creation, handling the input, and rendering it.
 Some widget can have an internal logic going like clock or timer but we'll come back on that later.

 Say you want to add a button in your window.
 A big green play button.
-We reduce each step to the minimun.
+We reduce each step to the minimum.

 - Creation :
       `play_button = Button("PLAY", bg_color=GREEN, function=play)`